 If the treatment is successful, your nausea will improve – almost as a side effect!

-People often don't know about the wealth of conditions that acupuncture is used for.
-Sometimes they've been told by a friend that acupuncture is good for the problem the friend had, but assume it's no good for anything else.
+People often don’t know about the wealth of conditions that acupuncture treats.
+Sometimes a friend told them that acupuncture was good for the problem the friend had, but they then assume it’s no good for anything else.

 Or they assume it’s good for everything!